Boost your effectiveness.

 Do you consider yourself to be effective at work?

 Although many of us like to think that we're 100 percent effective, the truth is that most of us have strengths and weaknesses that impact our effectiveness.
-This is where we can benefit from tweaking at least a few of our skills, so that we can be even more effective.
+Many of us could benefit from tweaking at least a few of our skills, in order to become even more effective.

 For instance, perhaps you've always excelled at time management.
 But how much time do you put into learning new skills, or staying on top of industry trends?

-Or, maybe you're adept at managing the many demands you face day-to-day.
+Or, maybe you're adept at managing the considerable demands you face day-to-day.
 But, when things get really hectic, your communication skills start to suffer as stress levels begin to rise.

 If someone asked you what your job was truly about, would you have a good answer?